UN chief 'very concerned' over situation in Kashmir, killings 'needs to be investigated' - Associated Press Of Pakistan

-UNITED NATIONS, Apr 2 (APP):UN Secretary-General Antonio Guterres Monday voiced serious concern over the spate of killings of Kashmiri protesters in Indian occupied Kashmir, saying the escalating violence there “needs to be investigated.
+UNITED NATIONS, Apr 3 (APP):UN Secretary-General Antonio Guterres has voiced serious concern over the spate of killings of Kashmiri protesters in Indian occupied Kashmir, saying the escalating violence there “needs to be investigated.

 “Any loss of civilians needs to be investigated wherever they occur,” he added